ishkin/Proton/docker/README.md

 8. We can login to the image:

-            sudo docker ps # That will provide <container_id> for the proton image. sudo docker exec -it <container_id> bash
+            sudo docker ps # That will provide <container_id> for the proton image.
+That id is also "proton" if the --name=proton param was used in the docker run command. sudo docker exec -it <container_id> bash

 9. Try it.